SQL Backup Master allows you to optionally compress and/or encrypt your database backups before sending them to one or

 Compression method - Choose between Disable (the archive file is created), Zip, and 7-Zip (LZMA) compression methods.
 When choosing, please keep in mind that the 7-Zip file format will generally provide better compression ratios, but will also usually be significantly slower (and consume more memory).
 If you don't want compression applied at all, select "Disabled" from the list of options.

 Important: If you elect to disable compression entirely (by seeing the compression method to "disabled"), archive encryption options will no longer be available.

 Compression level - Determines the amount of compression applied to database backup files.
 Higher compression generally occurs at the expense of computational resources.

-Encrypt backup archive file - Allows you to encrypt compressed database backup files with AES-256.
+Encrypt compression backup file - Allows you to encrypt compressed database backup files with AES-256 using the specified password.

 Important: If you decide to make use of AES-256 archive encryption, be sure to retain a secure record of your password.
 The associated database backups cannot be recovered without it.